Pursuing Wonder, Knowledge & Love

 Nature Study—Students take nature walks outside and also observe and study objects from nature brought to class by the teacher.
 Students are encouraged to bring specimens from nature for study also.
 We study the specimens through discussion, nature journaling, and interaction with the object.
 Students explore various parts of nature and their environment through observations based on rotating themes.

 Artist & Composer Study—Students study classical music and works of art through observation (attentive looking and listening) and discussion.
 They also practice copying master paintings both by sight and creating their own interpretations based on the pieces of art.
+Students are presented with a variety of artists and composers each year.
+They study four artists and four composers with a total of 15-16 distinct pieces of artwork and musical compositions, 3 or 4 works from each artist / composer.
+Artists and composers are carefully selected to include featured men and women from a broad variety of time periods, cultures, countries, backgrounds, and creative styles.

-In this multi-sensory and interdisciplinary block class, students will learn Latin through song and play, hear and narrate living history stories, study art and artists related to the history they are studying, and make their own original works of art in response.
+In this multi-sensory and interdisciplinary block class, students learn Latin through song and play, hear and narrate living history stories, study art and artists related to the history they are studying, and make their own original works of art in response.

 History: Bluebonnet Scholars offers history on a rotating three-year cycle with studies synchronized across Forms 1 through 4 (grades K through 12th) so that all students are studying the same time period together.

 - Cycle Year 1: Ancient History (2023-2024) (creation to c.
-476 AD)—The Story of the World, 1
+476 AD)—The Story of the World, Vol. 1

 - Cycle Year 2: Medieval History (2024-2025) (c.
-476 AD to 1368)—The Story of the World, 2
+476 AD to 1368)—The Story of the World, Vol. 2

 - Cycle Year 3: Early Modern History (2025-2026) (c.
-1368 to 1850)—The Story of the World, 3
+1368 to 1850)—The Story of the World, Vol. 3

-Art: In addition to the narrative history books, the Form 1 students will also study art/artists chronologically through the Artistic Pursuits Early Elementary series and make creative works of their own in response.
+Art: In addition to the narrative history books, the Form 1 students also study art/artists chronologically through the Artistic Pursuits Early Elementary series and make creative works of their own in response.

-Latin: Form 1a students will enjoy a gentle introduction to Latin studies, learning songs, hymns, prayers, nursery rhymes, and poems in Latin using Mater Anserina and Lingua Angelica.
+Latin: Form 1a students enjoy a gentle introduction to Latin studies, learning songs, hymns, prayers, nursery rhymes, and poems in Latin using Mater Anserina and Lingua Angelica.

 Concepts covered follow a three-year thematic cycle:

-Cycle Year 1 (2023-2024): The Solar System, animals, and plants
+Cycle Year 1 (2023-2024): The Solar System, rocks and minerals, animals, and plants

 Cycle Year 2 (2024-2025): Physical properties of matter, the water cycle, weather & seasons, land forms, changes to the Earth, and natural resources

-Cycle Year 3 (2025-2026): Force & motion, forms of energy, pressure & buoyancy, engineering (ramps, levers, pulleys, gears), rocks & minerals
+Cycle Year 3 (2025-2026): Force & motion, forms of energy, pressure & buoyancy, engineering (ramps, levers, pulleys, gears)

 Form II (4th–6th grades)